 Molecularly, these two cannabinoids are almost identical.
 Both have 30 hydrogen atoms, 21 carbon atoms, and 2 oxygen atoms in each molecule.

 The only difference is the arrangement of these atoms within the molecule.
-This is why each compound affects the body in different ways.
+This is why each compound affects the body in different ways like CBD pain relief.

 CBD, THC, and Your Endocannabinoid System

 Here’s how they work.
 You see, within your body is a system known as the endocannabinoid system.

 This system regulates a large variety of your bodily functions.
 It does so by releasing neurotransmitters, which are basically chemical “messages,” into your brain.

 The release of these neurotransmitters is triggered when your endocannabinoid receptors respond to certain stimuli.
 This tells the involuntary functions of your body what to do.